UK Edition. Click here for US version.

 • light-headedness when standing up quickly, low blood pressure (hypotension)

-• dry and persistent cough; tell your doctor as they may decide to change your medicine
+• dry and persistent cough; tell your doctor he may decide to change your medicine

-• a racing or , increased heartbeats or a pounding heart (palpitations)
+• a racing or irregular heart beat, missed heartbeats or a pounding heart (palpitations)

 • muscle spasms or weakness